CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/error-handling.md

 1. You cannot start a process instance since the variable's value is too long.
 2. Two users in parallel complete the same task.

 You can read the exception message to understand the reason for a `ProcessEngineException`.
 However, sometimes the message of the top-level exception is too generic.
 In these situations, the cause might contain a more insightful exception message.
 Traversing through exception causes might be tedious.
 Also, causes are unavailable when an error occurs on the REST API level.

 While reading the error message might help users to understand the root cause of the problem, evaluating exception messages in an automated way is not a good idea since:

 * The message might change with newer versions.
 * Relying on fragments of the message can be error-prone.

 This is why we introduced static exception codes your business logic can rely on to determine specific problems and react accordingly.

 You can access error codes via Java as well as [REST API]({{< ref "/reference/rest/overview/_index.md#exception-codes" >}}).

 ## Built-in codes

 We identified common situations in which the engine throws an exception and assigned a built-in error code to the exception.
 You can look up the built-in codes in the [Categories, ranges, and codes](#categories-ranges-and-codes) section.

 ## Custom codes

-Sometimes you may want to assign codes to specific errors Camunda hasn't covered so far.
+Sometimes you may want to assign codes to specific errors Operaton hasn't covered so far.
 You can either define custom codes from delegation code or by [registering your custom `ExceptionCodeProvider`](#register-a-custom-code-provider).

 ### Delegation code